 The Stepper enables you to specify custom validation logic for each step by providing a

 StepPredicateFn function for the

 isValid property of the step.
 This functionality is useful for scenarios where the validity of the step has to correspond to the state of some external content, for example, a form.

 By default, the Stepper validates only previous steps (whose index is less than the index of the current step).
 You can override this behavior by using the

 validate option of the steps.
 It accepts both

-boolean and StepPredicateFn parameters and allows you to have full control over when and which steps to validate.
+StepPredicateFn parameters and allows you to have full control over which steps to validate and when.

 true.
-This allows handling specific scenarios, such as - validating certain steps only when a specific step is reached; or validating all steps when the last step is reached; or even forcing the validation for future steps (that were previously visited by the user).
+This allows the handling of specific scenarios such as validating certain steps only when a specific step is reached, validating all steps when the last step is reached, or even forcing the validation for future steps (that were previously visited by the user).

 false, will not be validated.